Press "Enter" to skip to content

 Some of my recent experiences have really hammered home the importance of performing science in as open and reproducible a manner as possible.
 The good news is that I actually think my experiences have provided a bit of a watershed moment for the field of animal behavior and behavioral ecology in general.
 It’s just become so apparent that employing open and reproducible practices are critical for maintaining our own, our colleague’s, and the general public’s trust in the data we collect.

 I’m elaborating on some of my points below because, well, a 6-minute talk is not nearly long enough!
-These are my current best practices for how I handle my data, but the great news is that new techniques and tools are being developed all the time to help automate, streamline and improve this process so I expect this may change.
-But generally, I think if you follow these guidelines (and save the minimum files I suggest below) you can consider yourself a good data parent!
+These are my current best practices for how I handle my data (Oct 2024 note: and I’ve now updated this post at least twice as I continue to find ways to improve!), but the great news is that new techniques and tools are being developed all the time to help automate, streamline and improve this process so I expect this may change.
+But, here are some starter parenting tips for taking care of your beautiful baby data!

 1 – Maintain hard copies of data collection.